Big Island hike to Ha’ena Beach (Shipman Beach) in Hawaii

 There are many rocky areas and muddy spots so take your time in going through these difficult spots.

-If you do go swimming, make sure you have no cuts or scrapes and clean yourself immediately after swimming.
+If you do go swimming, make sure you have no cuts or scrapes and clean yourself immediately after swimming or avoid swimming altogether.

 Please pin this for later